thoTsou/Spring-Boot-Social-Login/README.md

 Sample Spring Boot ( using Kotlin ) Web Application with a single feauture -->

-Single Sign on with Github and Google.
+Single Sign on with Github.

-This app only displays a Login page and ask for user to choose to Sign In via Github or Google.
+This app only displays a Login page and ask for user to choose to Sign In via Github.
-If user get successfully authenticated via Github or Google he/she can see a simple message.
+If user gets successfully authenticated via Github he/she can see a simple message.